 This tutorial describes how to create an index that uses a

-language analyzer and perform a
+custom analyzer and run a

-multilingual search against the
+diacritic-insensitive query against the

-takes you through the following steps:
+collection.
+It takes you through the following steps:

 genresfields in the

 Before you begin, ensure that your Atlas cluster meets the requirements described in the Prerequisites.

 To create an Atlas Search index, you must have

 Project Data Access Admin or higher access to the project.

 In this section, you will create an Atlas Search index on the